 The vendor gives you the option of a month-to-month or annual plan.
 Monthly prices are shown below, but Zoho offers a hefty discount if you pay for the entire year upfront.

 Additional users cost $3 per month for all plans.
 Another Zoho add-on service called Autoscans costs $10 per month for 50 scans.
 When you upload documents to Zoho Books, such as vendor invoices or receipts, this add-on automatically scans them and extracts the data to create new transactions, saving you the time of manually creating them.

 We like that Zoho offers two ways to test-drive its services.
 On the vendor’s website, you can try out a demo version of the accounting software, allowing you to explore the user interface and features using a fictional company.
 A 14-day free trial is available that lets you use the full-featured program with actual business data.
 If you need more time, you can request to extend the free trial once your two weeks are up.

-We found that onboarding new users is extremely easy and can be done within minutes of visiting Zoho’s site.
+We tested Zoho’s onboarding process and found that adding new users is extremely easy.
+Within minutes of visiting Zoho’s site, you can set up a new user account.
 You can also call the provider’s sales number or contact the company via email for personalized setup advice.
 Zoho maintains offices worldwide, so your time zone is unlikely to be an issue.